whylabs/whylogs/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/442f6ca3dca1e583a488/maintainability)](https://codeclimate.com/github/whylabs/whylogs-python/maintainability)

-whylogs is an open source standard for data and ML logging, monitoring, and troubleshooting
+whylogs is an open source standard for data and ML logging

 whylogs logging agent is the easiest way to enable logging, testing, and monitoring in an ML/AI application.
 The lightweight agent profiles data in real time, collecting thousands of metrics from structured data, unstructured data, and ML model predictions with zero configuration.